 I work with people from all walks of life and backgrounds who have a diverse range of experiences and mental health needs.

-Also, collaboratively we can explore your difficult experiences, as well as behavioural patterns that could be infringing on your success.
+Together we can explore your difficult experiences, as well as behavioural patterns that could be infringing on your success.
+Feel free to visit my page on how therapy can be helpful.

-Over time, with your therapy process you can start to build a more fulfilling, empowered sense of self.
+Over time, through therapy you can build a more fulfilling, sense of self, and enhance personal growth.

-Whilst, enhancing on personal growth, as well as revealing positive qualities and attributes about yourself.
-This could also leave you feeling empowered and in control of your own healing journey.
+Furthermore, through therapy it can reveal positive qualities and attributes about yourself.
+This could also leave you feeling empowered and in control of your healing journey.
+Feel free to visit my page on how my approach can support you.

 Further to my professional background, I have worked within various industries such as property, hospitality, retail, and financial services (trading, private investment, and retail banking).